TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

 This module implements pseudo-random number generators for various distributions.

-For integers, there is uniform selection from a range.
+For integers, there is uniform selection kutoka a range.
 For sequences, there is uniform selection of a random element, a function to generate a random permutation of a list in-place, and a function for random sampling without replacement.